 It’s no secret that nursing is one of the most challenging and taxing (mentally and physically) professions a person can choose.
 But undergoing a travel assignment, while exciting and adventurous, also involves signing up for a lot of “unknowns” in the work environment.
 Jumping into a new hospital in a new city, working with new patients, doctors, and travel nurses means taking in a lot of change at once.
 At times it can feel overwhelming, and you may even find yourself noticing signs and symptoms of burnout.

-It’s important to find ways to cope and to adequately manage your mental health and well-being when on an assignment so that you can learn and grow from the experience.
+The United States is currently facing a nursing shortage, which means many healthcare professionals are working long hours.
+Both nurses and other healthcare workers have personally experienced how demanding this career can be.
+It’s important to have self care practice to adequately manage your mental health and well-being when on an assignment so that you can learn and grow from the experience.
 Here are some self-care strategies for avoiding nurse burnout while on a travel assignment:

 1) Find a hobby that grounds you.
 Some people have spiritual practices like prayer or meditation that keep them centered.
 Others enjoy reading, painting, exercise, or even a nice relaxing bath.
-Whatever it is for you, find an activity that you can look forward to after a long day that you know will help you truly reduce stress and recharge.
+To avoid burnout symptoms, find an activity that you can look forward to after a long day that you know will help you truly reduce stress and recharge.

 3) Be proactive.
 The best way to avoid nurse burnout is to stop it in its tracks when you feel it coming on.
 Are you being overwhelmed with ratios that are far worse than what you were told about in the interview?
 Are you being put on call to the point that you feel like you’re going to lose your mind?
-If you have a work-related stress problem, address it as soon as possible.
-Speak up, and talk to your nurse leaders (Charge Nurse, Nurse Managers, and Recruiter) when problems first arise so you can nip them in the bud before they get too overwhelming for your health and well-being.
+If you have a work-related stress problem, address it as soon as possible with your healthcare organization.
+Speak up, and talk to your Nurse leaders (Charge Nurse, Nurse Managers, and Recruiter) when problems first arise so you can nip them in the bud before they get too overwhelming for your health and well-being.
+The nursing staff at your new facility is there to help you.
+Don’t let work stress lead to burnout.

 4) Have a support system.
-Identify 1-3 staff members you can go to and be wholly yourself, and maintain open lines of communication with them so that you have people you can go to for burnout prevention.
+Identify 1-3 staff members at your hospital that you can go to and be wholly yourself, and maintain open lines of communication with them so that you have people you can go to for burnout prevention.
 Be upfront about what you need from them—sometimes, you might want to vent, whereas other times, you may be seeking advice.
-Be transparent about your symptoms so they can best be there to care for you.
+Be transparent about your burnout symptoms so the other nursing professionals can best be there to care for you.
 And of course, return the favor!
 Support systems go both ways.

 5) Prioritize your physical health.
 This doesn’t mean undertaking any extreme diets or exercise regimens, but it’s true that physical, mental, and emotional health are indeed all linked and a part of work-life balance.
 Sometimes even just making sure to be properly hydrated can help enhance your stamina during a tough day.
 Exercise is a great stress and anxiety reliever, and of course filling your body with nutrient-rich fruits and vegetables can work wonders on your energy levels and overall mood.
 You don’t need a diet and fitness makeover to experience positive results.
-Making small, healthy choices here and there can add up and help combat physical exhaustion!
+Making small, healthy choices here and there can add up and help combat physical exhaustion while working at a healthcare facility!

 6) Laugh.
 I know, it’s cheesy, but what if you truly made an effort to experience more laughter in your day?
 Whether it’s going home and watching a funny movie, meeting up with friends and having a game night, going to a comedy show, or slowing down during the day to joke around and build a friendly patient and nurse relationship.
 Laughter reminds us not to take life too seriously and helps you to stay present and grounded.
 The job description of a travel nurse will always include caring for patients but don’t forget to care for yourself too.